pyrocko/grond/docs/source/quickstart/index.rst

 Next steps
 ----------

-Read the :doc:`../overview/index` to see how to set up a project folder with your own data or take a tour through our :doc:`../examples/index`.
+Read the :doc:`overview section <../overview/index>` to see how to set up a project folder with your own data or take a tour through our :doc:`example projects <../examples/index>`.